morganross/gptr-eval-process/process-markdown/Readme-process-markdown.md

+# Import Style Guide

+This project primarily utilizes **absolute imports** for Python modules and packages.
+This approach ensures clarity, avoids ambiguity, and promotes a more robust and maintainable codebase by explicitly stating the full path from the project's root or a recognized package.
+Relative imports are generally avoided unless strictly necessary for specific internal package structures.

+---

 process markdown interacts with gptr via the CLI. it doesnt not import functions or make api calls.

 process markdown loads its variables from a config file